aliciaqiu27/04-Web-APIs-Code-Quiz/README.md

 ## Usage

 1) Open the Index.html file with Chrome/Firefox web browsers:
 1) Click on the "Start Quiz" button to go to the first question question.
-See [Start Quiz Demo](How-To-Use-I.PNG).The timer will then start counting down from 4 minutes.
+See [Start Quiz Demo](How-To-Use-I.PNG).
+It is important to remember that you have 60 seconds to answer the four questions.
+The timer will then start counting down once you start the quiz.
+See [Timer Demo](How-To-Use-II.PNG)
-2) A multiple choice question will appear with four answer choices.
+2) The first multiple-choice question will appear with four answer choices.
 Click one of the blue buttons containing your answer and then click on the "Next" green button.
+[Quiz Questions Demo](How-To-Use-III.PNG)
 3) A prompt will appear notifying the User if the question was answered correctly.
 4) After answering all the questions, the total score will appear on the screen.